seung-lab/igneous/README.md

     dust_threshold=1000, # Don't skeletonize below this physical distance progress=False, # Show a progress bar
-    parallel=1, # Number of parallel processes to use (more useful locally) )
+    parallel=1, # Number of parallel processes to use (more useful locally) spatial_index=True, # generate a spatial index for querying skeletons by bounding box sharded=False, # generate intermediate shard fragments for later processing into sharded format )

 # Second Pass: Fuse Skeletons